Ground source heat pumps explained

 A mixture of water and anti-freeze is pumped around the ground loop and absorbs the naturally occurring heat stored in the ground.
-The pump itself consists of an evaporator, a compressor and a condenser.
-Together these take the heat from the water mixture, transfer it to your domestic heating system and increase the temperature in the process.
+The water mixture is then compressed and goes through a heat exchanger which extracts the heat and transfers it to the heat pump.
+The heat is then transferred to your home heating system.

 This heat can then be used in a radiator, hot water or in an underfloor heating system.
 Whether you'll need an additional back-up heating system will depend on the individual property.

 Air source heat pumps are also available.
 These are usually placed outside at the side or back of a property, and take heat from the air.
 For more details, see our separate guide to air source heat pumps.